 - Build collegiality among classmates and other scientists

-For the 2020-2021 academic year, we will be using bioinformatics tools to annotate phage genomes in the fall (BIO 151L) and discover new phages in the spring (BIO 150L).
-BIO 151L is almost entirely computer-based, and students may choose to participate in this lab remotely.
+For the 2021 - 2022 academic year, we will be using bioinformatics tools to annotate phage genomes in the fall (BIO 151L) and discover new phages in the spring (BIO 150L).
+BIO 151L is almost entirely computer-based, but BIO 150L is mostly bench work.